jmonlong/PopSV/3-Visualization.md

 ## Example of a region

-The coverage of a specific region across samples can be displayed in order to get a idea of the signal there.
+The signal in a specific region across samples can be displayed in order to get a better feel of the call/variant.

-*This is not yet robustly coded.
-Soon...*
+For now the available functions are:

++ `coverage.plot.R` displays the bin coverage in a region, highlighting sample(s) of interest.
++ `coverage.plot.raw.R` reads the BAM files and display bp coverage of a region.
++ `cn.plot.R` displays the copy number estimates in a region.

+*Examples soon...*

 ## Interactive breakpoint fine-tuning